"Dr. Melissa and her staff listened to me and answered all my questions."

 I hate the dentist, how is your office different?

 Nobody likes going to the dentist, including us.
 This is why Dr. Jarrell designed a new dental office, where going to the dentist is (believe-it-or-not) a pleasure!
-With treatment rooms featuring nitrous oxide (laughing gas), flat screen televisions, headphones and microbead pillows, this is not your father's dental office.
+With treatment rooms featuring nitrous oxide (laughing gas), headphones and micro-bead pillows, this is not your father's dental office.
 Our patients feel pampered each time they visit us.
 Come see for yourself.

 What if a patient uses a seeing-eye dog?
 Do they have the right to bring the animal into your office?